 - Outline the scope of the campaign.
 Together, we determine the number of drip emails, the cadence for sending them, and when to employ trigger emails.

 - Select topics and content variety.
 You want to marry interesting topics with a variety of content types—long form, short form and infographics—to tell your story in a comprehensive and concise way.

 “This is where we create and design custom content based on your individual preferences and campaign scope,” Skinner says.
 “It’s the life of the entire campaign.
 Without relevant, dynamic, compelling content, everything plummets."

 - Organize and launch.
 Since this is about telling a story, we organize the emails into a sequence that is fluid.
 Then, we input them into an automation sequence.

 - Optimize based on A/B testing.
 The story isn’t over after hitting send.
 We monitor how emails are performing, and gauge click-through rates and drop-off timing.
 We also look at which subject headlines are doing best, and adjust accordingly.

-“We lean into the data to find out what is working and what needs refinement,” Clarkson says.
+“We lean into the data to find out what is working and what needs refinement,” Skinner says.
 “If there is a 75% drop-off rate after email six, let’s talk about reducing content.
 Alternatively, we might see engagement spike after email five and see a need for more content.
 Whatever the case, this is our health check, and we make adjustments based on what we find out.”

 A Spike in Referrals

 As this process unfolds, the results become clear: Physicians refer patients to your specialists.
-Reaching these busy professionals can be a challenge, but a targeted and smart email campaign can make the difference between engaging with that physician or winding up with a missed opportunity.
+Reaching these busy professionals can be a challenge, but a targeted and smart email automation campaign can make the difference between engaging with that physician or winding up with a missed opportunity.